 Protecting the home against witchcraft

 And rowan is also known as a Portal Tree.
 It forms a threshold between our world and the otherworld.
 So naturally, people also used the tree at the gate to their property, or outside their door, for protection.
+According to Niall Mac Coitir, Scottish migrants took the custom of planting rowan trees at the door to New Zealand (2015, p.
+29).

 But what about the chimney?
 Chimneys were well-known to be the weakest point of the house in terms of illicit entry.